This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Wagyu is the gold standard when it comes to beef, so their prices aren’t a bargain.
 But if you have the coin and want to give it a go, you won’t be disappointed with any of their products.

 If you came into this article wondering “what is brisket?”, by now I hope you have what you came for.
-It’s one of the most popular cuts of beef for BBQ, and one of the classic meats to smoke for any sort of cookout or get together.
+It’s one of the most popular cuts of beef for BBQ, and one of the most rewarding to cook in your at home BBQ pit.

 Did we miss anything about brisket that should be mentioned in this article?
 How did smoking your first brisket go?
 We’d love to hear from you in the comments section below.